Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Sansevieria are easy houseplants to grow.
 They are great for beginners or for people who have not been able to successfully grow houseplants.
 They require minimal care and not a lot of sunlight.

 What are Sansevierias?

 Sansevierias are native to Africa, the island of Madagascar and southern Asia.
 They are only hardy in zones 9 through 11.
 Sansevieria are more commonly called snake plant or mother-in-law’s tongue.
-There are actually 70 different species, but only two are usually grown as houseplants here in the US is Sanseveria trifasciata .
+There are actually 70 different species.
+The most common species grown as a houseplant here in the US is Sanseveria trifasciata .
 It comes in two forms, an upright form and a smaller called a Birdnest sanseviera.
 The birdsnest forms are short, less than 12 inches, with curly leaves. .